Common questions

 Who is helping and how?

-The municipality is aware that not all people who are currently sleeping rough are able to go to a shelter for a variety of reasons.
+The municipality is aware that not all people who are currently sleeping rough in these locations will be able to go to a shelter for a variety of reasons.

 Housing is a provincial responsibility.
 Designated locations are a temporary response to the homelessness crisis in the Halifax region while people sleeping rough wait for appropriate supportive housing and indoor shelter options from the Province of Nova Scotia and their service providers.